noah1510/libtrainsim/docs/train_properties_format.md

 #### maxVelocity

-The highest Velocity this train model can drive.
+The highest Velocity this train model can drive in m/s.

 #### maxAcceleration

-The highest Acceleration this train model can drive.
+The highest Acceleration this train model can drive in m/s^2.

+### formatVersion

+The version of the format that is used.
+The format should be x.y.z and this tells the the library how to interpret the fields.
+If the library only supports an older format it may warn the user or even declare the file as invalid.

 #### trackDrag